-Any employee who believes he/shethey hashave been the subject of such harassment should report the alleged conduct to a supervisor or other appropriate Town official, the Department Head or other appropriate managerthe Town Manager.
+Any employee who believes they have been the subject of such harassment should report the alleged conduct to a supervisor or the Town Manager.
 Any supervisor or employee who is found, after appropriate investigation, to have engaged in any harassment will be subject to discipline, up to and including discharge.